 When you don’t have a Will you lose control over who gets how much of your estate and when.
 You also lose the right to appoint a guardian of your choice for any young children you have.
-Furthermore, the costs to administer your estate will be a lot higher.
+Furthermore, if you die without a Will, your property will be divided according to B.C. law, and the costs to administer your estate will increase.

 A power of attorney is a legal document that appoints another person, called an “attorney,” to deal with your business and property and to make financial and legal decisions on your behalf.
+It does not include Health Care decisions.
 A power of attorney can be very specific or very broad.
-A power of attorney ends if you become mentally incapable.
-If you want the power of attorney to continue even if you become mentally incapable of making financial decisions, you should make an enduring power of attorney.
+A power of attorney ends if you become mentally incapable unless it is enduring.

-To create an enduring power of attorney, the document must be properly signed and must state:
+To create an enduring power of attorney, the document must be completed properly signed and must state:

-- whether the attorney (the person appointed to make decisions) can act while you are capable or only while you are incapable, and
+- whether the attorney (the person appointed to make decisions) can act while you are capable or only while you are incapable;

-- that the attorney’s authority continues despite your incapability.
+- that the attorney’s authority continues despite your incapability; and

-With a representation agreement, you can choose someone you trust to be your legal representative, who may make decisions for you if you are incapable of doing so on your own.
+With a representation agreement, you can choose someone you trust to be your legal representative, who may make medical & health care decisions for you if you are incapable of doing so on your own.
 A representative may be given decision-making authority for your personal care and health care, and, in some cases, the routine management of your financial affairs, including legal matters.
-That person can be a family member, friend, or someone else.
+That person can be family member(s) or friend(s) if they are willing.